11 steps for PR crisis management

 Fries and a rat with your burger?

 No joke.
-Burger King in Delaware introduced a new special to its menu.
+A burger restaurant in Delaware introduced a new special to its menu.
 One eagle-eyed customer caught the product launch on video and posted it online, where it was shared, again, and again, and again.

 More haste, less speed